Meniny/Fire/README.md

 Copy all files in the `Fire/Source` directory into your project.

+## Contribution

+You are welcome to fork and submit pull requests.

+## License

+Fire is open-sourced software, licensed under the `MIT` license.

 ## Usage (v2.0.0+)

 To send a request with Fire, you need to do 3 steps.